Julian-Nash/sanic-react-boilerplate/readme.md

 npm run build
 ```

-> Note: This will start a webpack watcher configured in `webpack.config.js`
+> Note: This will start a watcher configured in `webpack.config.js`

-Starting the Sanic app:
+Starting the Sanic web app:

 ```shell
 python run.py